What is a Humanitarian Use Device (HUD)?

 FDA makes its determination when you a request a HUD designation.
 You should submit your request for a HUD designation before submitting an application for a HDE.
 You should include FDA’s HUD designation letter in your application.

-What is a medically plausible subset?
+What is an orphan subset?